ElemeFE/element/examples/docs/en-US/dialog.md

 :::

-### Align in center
+### Centered content
-Make the dialog's header & footer align in center
+Header and footer of Dialog can be centered

 :::demo Set `center` to `true` will align dialog's header & footer in center，while the content of it will not, to prevent breaking your own content's layout